buildbot/buildbot/master/docs/manual/worker-transition.rst

       If some identifiers don't need fallback for old name, then it should be removed.

-Here is the list of changed API (use of old names from this list will work):
+Below is the list of changed API (use of old names from this list will work).
+Note that some of these symbols are not included in Buildbot's public API.
+Compatibility is provided as a convenience to those using the private symbols anyway.

 .. list-table::
    :header-rows: 1